 Genetic Analysis of Sleep

-clock neurons (the large ventrolateral neurons), and its levels rise during the day under control from the core oscillator and peak at dusk.
+timing information from the core oscillator to regulate sleep.
+Loss of WIDE AWAKE leads to a decrease in sleep time and also a marked defect in the timing of sleep onset.
+WIDE AWAKE is expressed in arousal-promoting clock neurons (the large ventrolateral neurons), and its levels rise during the day under control from the core oscillator and peak at dusk.
 WIDE AWAKE upregulates the GABA-A receptor RDL in a time-dependent manner, and patch-clamp analysis from the large ventrolateral neurons of wide awake mutants reveals a significant decrease in GABA-evoked current and also a significant increase in the excitability of these neurons at night.
 Thus, WIDE AWAKE, under clock control, silences a key arousal circuit at dusk, promoting sleep onset at that time.
+WIDE AWAKE, under clock control, silences a key arousal circuit at dusk, promoting sleep onset at that time.

-suprachiasmatic nucleus, which is the master circadian pacemaker in mammals.
+There is a single homolog of WIDE AWAKE in mice and humans, and strikingly, we find that the mouse homolog is enriched in the suprachiasmatic nucleus, which is the master circadian pacemaker in mammals.
 Furthermore, we find that it is specifically enriched in the "core" region of the suprachiasmatic nucleus, where its expression overlaps with the GRP peptide.
 Interestingly, this "core" region in mammals and the large ventrolateral neurons in flies both directly receive light input into the circadian clock, and thus these data suggest that the function of WIDE AWAKE will be conserved in mammals.
 We are continuing to study the function of WIDE AWAKE in both flies and mice.

-Ultimately, all of our behaviors--our thoughts, our feelings, our actions--involve the computational power derived from the coordinated actions of many neurons.
+All of our behaviors--our thoughts, our feelings, our actions--depend upon the computational power derived from the coordinated actions of many neurons.
 Dissecting the cellular basis of behavior can be challenging in mammals, whose brains have many millions to billions of neurons.
 In contrast, the fruit fly nervous system contains ~100,000 neurons.

 We have recently identified a critical circuit encoding homeostatic sleep drive in Drosophila (Liu et al., Cell, 2016).
 This circuit comprises a small subset of central complex neurons that is both necessary and sufficient for sleep homeostasis.
 To our knowledge, this circuit is the first described that is able to induce sleep drive when activated, even in fully rested animals.
 Functional imaging and patch-clamp recordings demonstrate that the activity of this circuit correlates with sleep drive in a scalable manner.
 Importantly, this circuit undergoes plastic changes with increased sleep need, and our data suggest that these plastic changes directly encode sleep drive.
-Over the past century, the dominant model underlying the homeostatic regulation of sleep has argued that sleep drive is encoded by extracellular "somnogens."
+Over the past century, the dominant model underlying the homeostatic regulation of sleep drive is encoded by extracellular "somnogens."
 However, one long-standing issue has been that these substances are short-lived (on the order of minutes) whereas sleep drive persists for hours.